Shreyansh051/Small-Html-Css-Pages/README.md

 # Small-Html-Css-Pages
-These all  are a small pages created  when i started html,css learning
+These all  small pages created  when I started learning  html,css . all are from day1 when starting I was learning.